neuraloperator/neuraloperator/README.md

 - `fourier_3d.py` is the Fourier Neural Operator for 3D problem such as the Navier-Stokes equation discussed in Section 5.3 in the [paper](https://arxiv.org/pdf/2010.08895.pdf), which takes the 2D spatial + 1D temporal equation directly as a 3D problem
 - The lowrank methods are similar.
 These scripts are the Lowrank neural operators for the corresponding settings.
-- `data_generation` is the conventional pseudo-spectral solver we used to generate the data for the Navier-Stokes equation.
+- `data_generation` are the conventional solvers we used to generate the datasets for the Burgers equation, Darcy flow, and Navier-Stokes equation.

 ## Datasets
 We provide the Burgers equation, Darcy flow, and Navier-Stokes equation datasets we used in the paper.